mgkahn/Quicken_Sankey/README.md

 ### Features

 1. Auto-generates category-subcategory hierarchy by parsing Quicken-specific colon-separated Categories.
-2. Height of a node element and the thickness of a flow/link element is proportionate to the total Expenses.
+2. Renders height of a node element and the thickness of a flow/link element to be proportional to the total Expenses.
 3. Allows for dynamic setting of MIN_VIZ variable, which determines the lowest amount to be displayed.
 Any flows with amount less than MIN_VIZ is rolled up into a aggregated "Other" node.
 The exception is if there is only a single node to be aggregated, that node is displayed.
 4. Allows for dynamic setting of font size.
+5. Dynamically suppresses a data flow and all downnstream children and dynamically reinstates all supporessed data flows.
-5. Downloads Sankey chart as SVG or PNG into browser download folder.
+6. Downloads Sankey chart as SVG or PNG into browser download folder.
-6. Downloads node-level raw data rows as CSV into browser download folder.
+7. Downloads node-level raw data rows as CSV into browser download folder.

 ### Limitations
 1. Reader initial default filename is "quicken_export.xlsx" but can be changed using "Load another file" button.